uber_set_access_token

 From the tool's definition Tool sets/modifies the access token state for a user account after OAuth callback.
 Description explicitly states 'Set the access token', which is a state modification operation.

-PolicyLayer is an MCP gateway — it sits between your AI agents and MCP Uber Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for uber_set_access_token:
+PolicyLayer is an MCP gateway: it sits between your AI agents and MCP Uber Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For uber_set_access_token, this is the rule to start with:

 Set the access token for a user after OAuth callback.
 It is categorised as a Write tool in the MCP Uber Server MCP Server, which means it can create or modify data.
 Consider rate limits to prevent runaway writes.